 Major Updates

-🔥 05/2024 - I graduated from BC with an hornor and was awarded Phi Beta Kappa!
+- 05/2024 - I graduated from BC with a department honor and was awarded Phi Beta Kappa!

 Mentorship

 As a first-generation college student, I am deeply grateful for the mentorship of my amazing advisors and the support of my peers throughout my academic journey.
-If you are exploring PhD or research assistant opportunities in related fields across the US and have questions or are seeking support, please feel free to reach out to me.
-I am excited to know you!
+Please feel free to reach out to me if you have questions exploring similar PhD or RA opportunities across the US.